ibnucorp/ibnucorp/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Myself
-- 🌱 I’m currently learning to become Myself
+- 🌱 I’m currently learning to become a Backend Dev with PHP
-- 😄 Pronouns: ibnu/hafidz

 ~![image](https://github.com/Ibnucorp/Ibnucorp/assets/129638377/ed23080f-24d0-4597-9742-a91d198f810a)